Three new deaths, 102 positives reported - Salisbury Post

 He also used a Wednesday news conference to announce that he had extended the state’s eviction moratorium through Jan.
 31 and that more than 21,000 renters so far have been notified they’ll receive $37.4 million in help through the HOPE Program, which aims to help struggling renters and landlords.

-Cooper said the state realms in phase 1a of vaccinations, which includes frontline health care workers as well as staff and residents in nursing homes and long-term care facilities.
+Cooper said the state remains in phase 1a of vaccinations, which includes frontline health care workers as well as staff and residents in nursing homes and long-term care facilities.
 He said Wednesday phase 1B will include anyone older than 75 as well as essential workers, health care workers and frontline essential workers of any age.
 There could be up to 2 million in the state’s 1b category.

 So far, 63,571 people in North Carolina have received the first dose of a vaccine.
 That includes 275 in Rowan County.